 Visit the abode of Flowers!

 The valley opens up in a floral splendor from June up until September every year.
 A good 500 different species bloom and carpet the valley during this time.
 The riot of colors that trekkers get to see during this time period is beyond what words can describe.
+(Here's a detailed photo album of our trek to Valley of Flowers)

 Have hot langar by an Alpine Lake at 15,200 ft (4,633 m)

 The Valley of Flowers trek is incomplete without an exhilarating climb to the world's highest Gurudwara Shri Hemkund Sahib.
 Nestled in the backdrop of the pristine Hemkund lake is the holy Gurudwara that is visited by over thousands of devotees and trekkers every year.
+(Click here to read a detailed photoblog on our trek to Hemkund Sahib)

 Travel via the five sacred river confluences in the Garhwal Himalayas.
 Devprayag, Rudraprayag, Karnaprayag, Nandaprayag and Vishnuprayag in the ascending flow sequence of their occurrence.